What is a drug?

 How can I say no?

-- Blame your parents, coach, or school for why you can’t.
+- Blame your parents, coach, or school for why you can’t: “My parents would kill me.”

 Who can get help?